 ZTTP has had government leaders, city council, legal aid, criminal justice, United Way, and a range of community service providers attend our meetings and participate.
 A poverty simulation with the United Way and engagement with the city about rumored evictions of some of the most vulnerable in the city moved the ZTTP into the issues of affordable housing and renter's rights.

-We have had judges, government leaders, and a range of community service providers attend our meetings and participate.
+The PCTTP has had judges, government leaders, and a range of community service providers attend our meetings and participate.
 We link with everyday residents and people who have stories to tell so that we can build a voice of regular citizens working together on the issues that impact their lives.

 They voted and decided to work on a number of issues, including access to broadband through the Broadband4Ohio campaign they launched.
 The PCTTP has presented to the County Commissioners and is presently working with the County, Emergency Medical Systems, schools district, USDA, and other local, state, and federal government leaders on broadband internet.
 They are also working to explore how to address homelessness and reentry in the community.